Winnipeg Walkway

 The Winnipeg Walkway System, also known as the Winnipeg Skywalk, is a network of pedestrian skyways and tunnels connecting a significant portion of downtown Winnipeg, Manitoba.

 The City of Winnipeg described the Walkway as a system of 14 skyways and 7 tunnels connecting 38 buildings and allowing for a maximum protected walk of 2 km.
 The system also provides year-round climate-controlled access to over 170,000 sqm of space, including over 200 shops and businesses, 10 office complexes, 60 restaurants and snack bars, 700 apartment units, 2 hotels, 11 financial centres, and the Winnipeg Millennium Library, bringing together 21,000 employees.
 The walkway system has expanded since its initial construction.

 The Walkway is subdivided into four interconnected segments: its skyways chiefly cover Portage, Graham, and St. Mary Avenues; and its underground section includes Winnipeg Square and the underground Portage and Main concourse.

-It is open every day of the week, typically from 06:30 AM to 12:30 AM, though some individual building hours vary.
+It is open every day of the week, typically from 07:00 AM to 6:00 PM, though some individual building hours vary.